-For more than 20 years, Southwest Key has been an integral partner in the U.S. response to the immigration crisis at our southern border, sheltering immigrant children under 18 years of age who arrive in this country without a parent or guardian, and works to reunify them with a parent, relative or a sponsor.
+For over 20 years, Southwest Key has been an integral partner in the U.S. response to the immigration crisis at our southern border, sheltering immigrant children under 18 years of age who arrive in this country without a parent or guardian, and working to reunify them with a parent, relative or sponsor.

-United States Border Patrol Southwest Border Apprehensions of Unaccompanied Minors (FY2012 – FY2019)
+United States Border Patrol Southwest Border Apprehensions of Unaccompanied Minors (FY2012 – FY2020)

-Southwest Key’s unaccompanied minor shelters are part of a federal shelter system that was created as a result of the 1997 Flores Settlement Agreement.
+Southwest Key’s unaccompanied minor shelters are part of a federal shelter system that was created as a result of the 1997 Flores Settlement Agreement (FSA).

-The agreement mandates the prompt release of immigrant minors from Border Patrol custody, within 72 hours.
-They are then transferred into the custody of the Office of Refugee Resettlement (ORR), an agency within the U.S. Department of Health and Human Services (HHS).
+The agreement mandates the prompt release of immigrant minors from Border Patrol custody within 72 hours.
+Then, they are transferred into the custody of the Office of Refugee Resettlement (ORR), an agency within the U.S. Department of Health and Human Services (HHS).
 Our programs are funded by the Department of Health and Human Services.

 Within 48 hours of arrival, all minors receive a medical exam by a licensed medical provider.
 They are screened for infectious diseases and receive immunizations as needed.
 Those who require examinations from specialists or hospital care are transported to the appropriate medical facilities.

-In addition to reunification, medical and counseling services, children also have access to legal services, religious services, phone calls, mail supplies, postage and are provided personal grooming and hygiene services, such as haircuts, laundry and housekeeping.
+In addition to reunification, medical and counseling services, children also have access to legal services, religious services, phone calls, mail supplies and postage.
+They are provided personal grooming and hygiene services, such as haircuts, laundry and housekeeping.

 Our programs are developed to provide children the necessary resources to thrive in a safe, nurturing environment while in our care.
 We follow USDA guidelines and our in-house cooks provide nutritious meals and snacks throughout the day.

-Education is vitally important, so we provide 6 hours of classroom education five days a week.
-In addition to mental stimulation, we understand how valuable recreation and physical activity is to all children, so they’re given ample time to be outside and play.
-When possible, we provide opportunities for arts and crafts, music and entertainment and field trips.
+Education is vitally important, so we provide six hours of classroom education five days a week.
+In addition to mental stimulation, we understand how valuable recreation and physical activity is to all children, so they’re given ample time to play outside.
+When possible, we provide opportunities for arts and crafts, music, entertainment and field trips.

 Southwest Key medical staff provide basic medical care 24 hours a day.
-Children who require examinations by specialists or hospital care are transported by Southwest Key to the appropriate medical facilities.
+Children who require examinations from specialists or hospital care are transported by Southwest Key to appropriate medical facilities.